Spin-Polarized Photoelectrons in the Vicinity of Spectral Features

-As an illustrative example, we show in Figure~\ref{fig:argon-channel-dmes} the dipole matrix elements ionization into the \archannelb{}, \(M_J=1/2\) channel of argon, calculated according to \eqref{eqn:dipole-matrix-element}.
-The Cooper minimum around \(\kineng=\SI{45}{\electronvolt}\) is clearly visible in that the matrix elements for ionization to the \conf{d} symmetry vanishes there, leaving only the \conf{s} contribution, which is spin pure.
-Precisely at the Cooper minimum, we thus expect \SI{100}{\percent} spin polarization of the photoelectron, when measured in coincidence with the photoion.
-This is indeed the case, as we see in Figure~\ref{fig:argon-channel-spectra-spin-pol}.
+As an illustrative example, we show in Fig.~\ref{fig:argon-channel-dmes} the dipole matrix elements for ionization using LP into the \archannelb{}, \(M_J=1/2\) channel of argon, calculated according to Eq.~\eqref{eqn:dipole-matrix-element} (see the SI \citetheSI{} for the very similar dipole moments for LCP and RCP).
+The Cooper minimum around \(\kineng=\SI{45}{\electronvolt}\) is clearly visible in that the matrix elements for ionization to the \conf{d} symmetry vanishes there \cite{Cooper1962}, leaving only the \conf{s} contribution, which is spin pure.
+Precisely at the CM, we thus expect \SI{100}{\percent} spin polarization of the photoelectron, when measured in coincidence with the photoion.
+This is indeed the case, as we see in Fig.~\ref{fig:argon-channel-dmes}, and this remains true if we angularly integrate the spin-resolved photoelectron distribution before computing the spin polarization; see Fig.~\ref{fig:argon-channel-angle-integrated-spin-pol}.
+For an independent confirmation based on the solution of the Dirac equation, we compute the spin-resolved time-dependent ionization fluxes using the relativistic time-dependent configuration-interaction singles (RTDCIS) \cite{Zapata2022,Tahouri2024}, for an ionizing pulse of finite duration (\SI{300}{\atto\second} \(\implies\) \(\sim\) \SI{6}{\electronvolt} bandwidth; \SI{1}{\tera\watt\per\centi\meter\squared}) and a set of photon energies around the CM; see the SI \citetheSI{} for a description on how the spin-resolved populations are extracted from the fluxes.
+We find the predicted spin polarizations to be in good agreement, when considering that convolving with the finite pulse smooths out the infinite-time response computed by perturbation theory and Eq.~\eqref{eqn:spin-polarization-matrix-elements}.

+Once we average over all ionic states, the spin polarization is substantially reduced, reaching a meagre \SI{2}{\percent} in the vicinity of the Cooper minimum, see Fig.~\ref{fig:argon-total-spin-pol}.
+This is in contrast to the case of cæsium \cite{Fano1969,Heinzmann1970}, where around \SI{85}{\percent} spin polarization was demonstrated, even when angularly integrating the photoelectron distribution.
+Naturally, overall spin polarization is absent for LP.
+For the Fano resonances, the spin polarization remains high (reaching up to \SI{40}{\percent}).